FanmengWang/MPerformer/README.md

 Acknowledgment
 --------
-This Code is built upon [Uni-Mol](https://github.com/dptech-corp/Uni-Mol).
+This code is built upon [Uni-Mol](https://github.com/dptech-corp/Uni-Mol).
 Thanks for their contribution.